What are temper tantrums?

 Remove potentially dangerous objects from your child or your child's path.

-Use time-out for a short period to allow the child to get back in control.
+Use time-out for a short period to allow your child to get back in control.

 What else should parents know about temper tantrums?